 - Negative COVID-19 diagnostic test result

 - Symptom resolution, or if COVID-19 positive, release from isolation

-The District will refer to DOH’s “Interim Guidance for Public and Private Employees Returning to Work Following COVID-19 Infection or Exposure” regarding protocols and policies for faculty and staff seeking to return to work after a suspected or confirmed case of COVID-19 or after the faculty or staff member had close or proximate contact with a person with COVID-19.
+The District will refer to NYS DOH Pre-K to Grade 12 COVID-19 Toolkit and local health department guidelines regarding protocols and policies for faculty and staff seeking to return to work after a suspected or confirmed case of COVID-19 or after the faculty or staff member had close or proximate contact with a person with COVID-19.

 The District requires that individuals who were exposed to the COVID-19 virus complete quarantine and have not developed symptoms before returning to in-person learning.
 The discharge of an individual from quarantine and their return to school will be conducted in coordination with the local health department.